AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

 :option:`-P`:
-   Use the indicated project file as the root project to select the units of interest for this analysis and find default options.
+   Use the indicated project file as the root project to select the units of interest for the analysis and find default options.
 Default options are taken only from this project.
-In absence of :option:`--recursive` and :option:`--projects`, the units of interest are those designated by this project only.
+In absence of :option:`--projects` and of :option:`--no-subprojects`, the units of interest are those designated by this project and all it's transitive dependencies, minus those advertised as externally-built.

 :option:`--non-coverable`:
    For source coverage analysis specifically, report about language statements for which no object code could be found in the surrounding suprogram (typically out of optimization).

-:option:`--projects`, |rarg|:
-   When using :option:`-P`, use the provided projects to select units of interest.
-These projects must all be part of the import transitive closure reachable from the root project designated by :option:`-P`.
+:option:`--projects`, |rarg|: When using :option:`-P`, use the provided projects to select units of interest, together with their transitive dependencies unless :option:`--no-subprojects` is provided as well.
+The projects designated by :option:`--projects` must all be part of the import transitive closure reachable from the root project designated by :option:`-P`.

-:option:`--recursive`:
-   In addition to those designated by :option:`-P` / :option:`--projects`,
-   consider units from any transtively imported project.
+:option:`--no-subprojects`:
+  Consider only the projects (and units) encompassed by the :option:`-P` / :option:`--projects` options as of-interest.
+Don't include any project imported from there.

 :option:`--units`, |rarg|:
    When using project files, override the list of units of interest for